google/oss-fuzz/docs/faq.md

 instead of a single fuzz target trying to cover everything.
 Think of fuzz target as a unit test, though it is much more powerful since it helps to test millions of data permutations rather than just one.

+## What if my fuzz target finds a bug in another project (dependency) ?

+Every bug report has a crash stack-trace that shows where the crash happened.
+Using that, you can debug the root cause and see which category the bug falls in:

+- If this is a bug is due to an incorrect usage of the dependent project's API in your project, then you need to fix your usage to call the API correctly.
+- If this is a real bug in the dependent project, then you should CC the maintainers of that project on the bug.
+Once cced, they will get automatic access to all the information necessary to reproduce the issue.
+If this project is maintained in OSS-Fuzz, you can search for contacts in the respective project.yaml file.